warehouse-planning

 Real workers for real solutions

 A report on Wonolo’s temporary staff showed a 475% increase in demand for work in warehouse planning and distribution centers for the 2020 peak season.
-Considering this unprecedented demand, 47% of respondents in the 3PL center study answered that their biggest challenge was to find workers who were perfectly qualified for the tasks they were going to perform.
+Considering this unprecedented demand, 47% of respondents in the 3PL center study answered that their biggest challenge was finding workers who were perfectly qualified for the tasks they would perform.
 Second, at 18%, is the cost of workers, who increased their wages due to the specificity of their tasks.

 At DTS we have an internal culture that makes these last two points not necessarily a problem.
-First because we build a pool of talent to develop people through different positions and responsibilities that only seek their growth.
+First, we build a talent pool to develop people through different positions and responsibilities that only seek growth.
 In addition, we are building a plan to attract new talent to join the workforce.
-Finally, our internal culture, with very strong and human values that constantly guide the behavior of our team, so that we can always carry out any obstacle that is in their way.
+Finally, our internal culture, with very strong human values that constantly guide the behavior of our team so that we can always carry out any obstacle that is in their way.